jcwimer/kubernetes-ansible/README.md

 3. Run `vagrant ssh master` then run `kubectl` commands like `kubectl get nodes` or `kubectl get pods --all-namespaces`
 4. Kubernetes nodes will be running on a host-only network that you can access from your machine with ips 192.168.254.2-5.

-To see what is going on, this has deployed Traefik as an ingress controller to the swarm.
+To see what is going on, this has deployed Traefik as an ingress controller to kubernetes.
 To get Traefik's port, run `kubectl get services -n kube-system` on the master.
 Then navigate to http://192.168.254.2:traefikport on your browser.

 To destroy these machines, run `vagrant destroy -f`.